Porpoise Class Submarine

 The others crew members survived captivity and were liberated at the end of World War II in the Pacific.

 Captain Lt.
-Commander David A. Hurt was transfered to Japan and detained at Tokyo POW Camp Branch #2 (Kawasaki) Tokyo Bay Area 35-139 and liberated at the end of the Pacific War.
+Commander David A. Hurt was transfered to Japan and detained at Omori POW Camp.
+As a prisoner he was a father figure to younger officers and enlisted men.
+At the end of the war he was release from Tokyo POW Camp Branch #2 (Kawasaki) Tokyo Bay Area 35-139 and returned to the United States.

-Of the six Prisoner Of War (POW) crew members that died in captivity, their remains were transported to the United State for permanent burial.
+Of the six Prisoner Of War (POW) crew members that died in captivity, their remains were transported to the Philippines and United State for permanent burial.

 Charles Newton Brown is buried at Woodlawn National Cemetery in Elmira, NY at plot C, grave 3219.

-The burial of Philip James Dewes is unknown, presumed to be in a private cemetery in the United States.
+The burials of Albert Kenneth Newsome and Philip James Dewes is unknown, presumed to be in a private cemetery in the United States.

 Kevin Denlay adds: